 The harsh winter of 1886 and the Panic of 1893 affected ranchers across the country.
 With the railroad pushing west and cattle prices dropping, Montana ranchers tried their hand at the “guest business.”
 Many new travelers were anxious to get into Yellowstone and the Big Horn Mountains by horseback.
 By 1903, as rangeland was fast disappearing in the Badlands, the Eatons’ sold Custer Trail Ranch and moved their operation to Wolf Creek, WY.
 By 1917, Eatons’ Ranch covered 7,000 acres, ran 500 horses and several hundred head of cattle.
 Their guest capacity reached 125 – the largest dude ranch in the country.

 As the railroad expanded in the 1920s, dude ranches spread across the west and as far south as Arizona.
 The cattle industry was struggling and many ranchers were faced with financial hardship.
 Ernest Miller of Elkhorn Ranch in Montana convinced Max Goodsill of the Northern Pacific Railway that there was an opportunity for a mutually beneficial relationship.
 Goodsill passed the idea along to A.B.
 Smith, passenger traffic manager for Northern Pacific who arranged a meeting at the Bozeman Hotel.

-The Dude Ranchers' Association Is Formed and Dude Ranch History Is Made
+Ranch History Is Made

 - Establish cooperation among ranchers and railroad officials